 How to Find a Therapist

 Here are a few resources that might help you find a therapist that is a good fit for you.
+Remember—it’s okay to shop around until you find a therapist that meets your needs!

-** This list refers to therapists who may have the following licenses: counselors (LPC, PLPC), social workers (LMSW, LCSW), marriage and family therapist (MFT, LMFT), and psychologists (Phd, Psyd).
+Please note: This list refers to therapists who may have the following licenses: counselors (LPC, PLPC), social workers (LMSW, LCSW), marriage and family therapist (MFT, LMFT), and psychologists (Phd, Psyd).
 This list does not include psychiatrists: doctors who prescribe psychiatric medications and may also offer psychotherapy.

 Check out your health insurance benefits.